meilinlinet/meilinlinet.github.io/_pages/about.md

 My research interests lie at the intersection of international relations and comparative politics, with a paticular focus on leaders' foreign policy choices, public diplomacy, and interstate conflict.
 I examine how leaders shape and respond to economic challenges, the strategic role of public diplomacy during conflicts, and the broader economic influence of foreign capital in developing countries.

-If you are interested in my working papers please feel free to contact me: [MeilinLi@my.unt.edu](mailto:MeilinLi@my.unt.edu)
+If you are interested in my working papers, please feel free to contact me: [MeilinLi@my.unt.edu](mailto:MeilinLi@my.unt.edu)